How To Keep A Bedside Commode From Tipping ?

 - a container with warm water

 If you are assisting your loved one in their wiping, you should have some type of latex or rubber gloves to wear yourself.

 One other item that you may need is a some form of mat protection.
 There are quite a few options to choose from, and you can read about it here – “Floor Protection For Bedside Commodes”.

 The bedside commode should be emptied every time it is used.

-The first thing to do is to have some kind of overall that you wear for the job, as well as for the cleaning of the commode and the area around it.
-If you do this these will be the only items of clothing which can get bacteria on them, and good hygiene is easier to maintain.
+The first thing to do is to have some kind of overall that you wear for the job, as well as for the cleaning of the commode and the surrounding area.
+If you do this, these will be the only items of clothing which can get bacteria on them, and good hygiene is easier to maintain.

 You also want to be wearing disposable gloves that you throw away in the outside trash each time.

-It is also a good idea to have you cleaning equipment and products all in the same place as you do the cleaning and you won’t be looking for things while you are wearing dirty gloves etc.
+It is also a good idea to have your cleaning equipment and products all in the same place as you do the cleaning, and you won’t be looking for things while you are wearing dirty gloves etc.

 Using commode liners with absorbent pads or gel –